-This week in 2010, the Global Inner Aikido Seminar at Maredsous was being held, for the first time, without its instigator, Sugano Sensei.
+In August 2010, the Global Inner Aikido Seminar at Maredsous was being held for the first time without its instigator, Sugano Sensei.
 He was in New York, too ill to travel, and indeed with only a few days to live.
-Ten years on, Aiki Kai Australia will commemorate Sugano Sensei's death with an online training session on 29th August.
+Ten years on, Aiki Kai Australia commemorated Sugano Sensei's death with an online training session on 29th August.

 On 31st October 2010, a commemoration ceremony took place at the Yeunten Ling Tibetan Buddhist Institute in Belgium, bringing together many of Sugano Sensei's European students.
 Here is a short article I produced at the time to sum up my impressions of that event.